The IRS did not audit Trump during his presidency's first 2 years, Democrats say

 Democrats' fight for Trump's tax returns on a legal front have been ongoing for more than three years, beginning in 2019.

-Brady asked committee Democrats to reconsider before the issue was brought to a vote.
+The ranking Republican on Ways and Means, Rep. Kevin Brady of Texas, asked committee Democrats to reconsider before the issue was brought to a vote.

 "We urge Democrats to turn back while they still can.
 If they release tax returns today it will be a stain on this committee," Brady told reporters.